LightTable/LightTable/README.md

 # Building

 First install or update [leiningen](http://leiningen.org/).
-Then we have to do some juggling.
+Then we have to do some juggling (unless you fancy building node-webkit from source).

 On OS X: